Andreas Hillgruber: Continuities and discontinuities of German history

 Hillgruber's area of expertise was German history from 1871 to 1945, especially its political, diplomatic and military aspects.
 He argued for understanding this period as one of continuities.
 In his first address as a professor at Freiburg in 1969, Hillgruber argued for understanding the entire "Bismarck Reich" as one of continuities between 1871 and 1945.
 For Hillgruber, the continuities of the "Bismarck Reich" were a certain mentalité amongst German elites, namely a Weltanschauung (world view) that emphasized an "either-or" outlook on international relations, Social Darwinism, a deterministic understanding of history, and dreams of worldwide expansionism.
 However, though Hillgruber paid attention to structural factors, in his opinion it was the actions of individuals that made the difference.
 As a member of the "Hitler Youth generation" and a World War II veteran, Hillgruber's major interest was why and how Germany failed as a great power.
 These interests were reflected in the title of one of Hillgruber's better-known books, Die gescheiterte Grossmacht (The Failed Great Power) (1980), in which he examined German power politics from 1871 to 1945.
-For Hillgruber, there were many elements of continuity in German foreign policy in the 1871–1945 period, especially with regard to Eastern Europe.
+For Hillgruber, there were a number of elements of continuity in German foreign policy in the 1871–1945 period, especially with regard to Eastern Europe.
 Hans Mommsen wrote that the "ground-laying works of Andreas Hillgruber... suggested the view for the continuities of German policy from the late Wilhelminian period up to the capitulation".

 Hillgruber argued that in the 1870s, Germany had won a position of "semi-hegemony" in Europe, and that Otto von Bismarck had three options for preserving that "semi-hegemony":